MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/update-to-spworkflow-manager-when-upgrading-farms.md

 a.
 Sign in to a client computer, and then open **SharePoint Designer**.
 b.
 Open one of your sites and go to Workflows.
 c.
 Create a new workflow and make sure you can see the “SharePoint Workflow 2013” in the list of platforms to choose from.
 d.
-Create a simple "log to history" 2013-platform workflow and test to make sure it’s successful.
+Create a basic "log to history" 2013-platform workflow and test to make sure it’s successful.